 7. Develop a strategic plan for your content.

 Do some keyword research (see number 17 below) and develop a plan on content that works with the best keywords.
 Plan on writing a page (or blog post) once a week, fortnight (not the game), month or whatever works for you.

 8. And strategic page design.

 Have you been scanning each number to see what you may be interested in?
 Other people do.
 Make good use of headers (H1, H2, etc.).
 Use bold and italics to highlight important text also.
 BUT NOT JUST TEXT.
 Yes, search engines love text.
 BUT people love images.
 Mix in some imagery with the text to break it up a bit.

 9. Remove any duplicate content.

-Your web site should not have any duplicate content (you can use Copyscape to check your own site as well, from #6 above).
-However, some ecommerce sites have duplicate content because items you sell may be on more than one page.
+Your web site should not have any duplicate content (you can use Copyscape to check your site as well, from #6 above).
+However, some ecommerce sites have duplicate content because the items you sell may be on more than one page.
 In that case, I recommend hiring someone to help you create canonical tags for your web site (but that is getting a bit techy-nerdy for this document).